Skip to main content

 Wellbutrin (bupropion) is an antidepressant that treats depression.
 It comes in immediate-release (IR), sustained-release (SR), and extended-release (XL) forms.

 The best time to take Wellbutrin depends on what form you’re taking.
 If you take Wellbutrin XL, you should take it in the morning.
-Wellbutrin IR and Wellbutrin SR are taken two or three times a day.
+Wellbutrin IR and Wellbutrin SR are taken between 2 and 4 times a day.
 You should space Wellbutrin IR doses out by at least 6 hours, and space Wellbutrin SR doses out by at least 8 hours.
-If Wellbutrin is causing you to have trouble sleeping, try to make your last dose of the day well before bedtime.
+If Wellbutrin is causing you to have trouble sleeping, try to take your last dose of the day well before bedtime.

 why trust our exports reliability shield